Last Updated on July 27, 2026 by Daniel Globe

 Miami, a vibrant city located in the southeastern part of Florida, is renowned for its tropical monsoon climate, characterized by warm temperatures and high humidity throughout the year.
 The city experiences two primary seasons: a wet season from May to October and a dry season from November to April.
-This unique climate not only shapes the lifestyle of its residents but also influences the tourism patterns that draw millions of visitors annually.
+This unique climate not only shapes the lifestyle of its residents but also influences tourism patterns that draw millions of visitors annually.

 Key Takeaways